Guidelines for Authors

 Key Words: To identify the subjects under which the article may be indexed, 6-10 keywords should be provided.

 Introduction: Clearly state the basis of your study along with background information and a statement of purpose.
 This should provide the context of the study.
 It should briefly describe the research work that has already been conducted in that particular field.
 It should clearly state the purpose/objective of the research work/study.
 The introduction must emphasize the significance of the research, and how the research being undertaken is different from the pre-existing work.
 Only pertinent references should be cited.
-Utmost care should be taken to avoid the data or conclusions from work being reported.
+Utmost care should be taken to avoid the data or conclusions from the work being reported.

 Literature Review and Theoretical Framework: Present the critical review of the relevant studies and properly identify the research gap that is being filled by your study.
 Properly give a theoretical ground on which your present study is based.